Json031/MCFastVision/README.md

 # English
 <a name="english"></a>

-MCFastVision is a lightweight, general-purpose visual recognition toolkit based on Apple's iOS Vision framework.
-It encapsulates capabilities such as text recognition (OCR), barcode/QR code scanning, face detection, face landmark detection, rectangle detection, and animal recognition (cats and dogs).
-The library provides a unified configuration entry point and built-in drawing support for recognition results, enabling rapid integration into business projects for scenarios like scanning, identification, detection, and visual annotation.
+MCFastVision is a lightweight, general-purpose visual recognition toolkit built on the iOS Vision framework.
+It encapsulates capabilities such as text recognition (OCR), barcode/QR code recognition, face detection, facial keypoint detection, rectangle detection, animal recognition (cats and dogs), and portrait segmentation (person mask generation).
+It provides a unified configuration interface and the ability to visualize recognition results (supporting visualizations like box selection, keypoint overlay, and mask overlay).
+It supports rapid integration into business projects for scenarios such as scanning, recognition, detection, background blurring, image clipping, and visual annotation.

 ## Project Example
 ### Face landmarks recognition